 Post Image Processing

-In my perception, post image processing includes operations I could do before each capture, or when printing the image.
-E.g. when you shoot outdoor it is impractical to calibrate the white balance before each shot; instead of using contrast paper, we can change the contrast when we post process the image; it is impractical to carry and replace filters in the field, etc.
+Image processing helps expose all the details the camera has captured, but due to technical limitations they are not visible.
+Post image processing includes operations I could do before each capture, or when printing the image.
+E.g. when you shoot outdoor it is impractical to calibrate the white balance before each shot; instead of using contrast paper, the contrast can be emphasized when we post process the image; it is impractical to carry and replace filters in the field, etc.

 In the following image processing tips I use Photoshop terminology.
 Comparable photo handling packages might use different terms to describe similar features.

 I apply one or more of the following post processing techniques, in this sequence.

 - Calibrate your screen (color temperature, contrast, brightness).